STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Detector cost and project timeline

+The cost of the STCF detector is estimated to be 550~million RMB based on its conceptual design.
+The leading cost driver is the electromagnetic calorimeter with pure CsI crystals.

-The current timeline for the STCF project is shown in Fig.~\ref{fig:stcf_timeline}.
-The first stage of the project is the completion of this CDR.
-The next stage is the 5-year period for detector R\&D toward the completion of the Technical Design Report (TDR).
-The construction of both the accelerator and the detectors will commence immediately after the approval of the TDR and is expected to take approximately 7 years.
-An approximately 15 year data-taking period is envisaged to achieve the physics targets of the STCF, and there is also a possibility to further upgrade the STCF project with polarized electron beam during the data-taking period.
+The current timeline for the STCF project is shown in Fig.~5.1.
+With the completion of the conceptual design reports of the accelerator and the detector, the next phase of the project will be a 5-year period for accelerator and detector R\&D toward the completion of the Technical Design Reports of the accelerator and the detector.
+The project will then move on to the construction phase spanning approximately 7 years that will eventually see both the accelerator and the detector fully constructed.
+An approximately 15 year data-taking period is envisaged to achieve the primary physics targets of the STCF project, and there is a possibility to upgrade the STCF with a polarized electron beam afterwards.